Anticipatory Technology with Fractal Logical Entailments

 logic system having a fractal entailment.

 intelligent back plate is tri-level and anticipatory in nature.
-Neuro Linguistic Programming (NPL)
+Several supporting ideologies are supportive, but

 principles will be used only as a primer designed to teach about